fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/demat_orders.md

 Note:

    1. You do not need to explicitly mention the delivery mode `Demat` or `Physical` while placing an order.
 This is automatically determined as below:
-   2. If you are placing a first purchase order in a new folio, and the MF investment account has demat object id set in the `folio_defaults`, then the MF units will be delivered in the demat account along with a folio.
+   2. If you are placing a first purchase order in a new folio, and the MF investment account has a demat object id set in the `folio_defaults`, then the MF units will be delivered in the demat account along with a folio.
 When the folio is created, it will contain the demat account details.
-   3. If you are placing a purchase order in an existing folio, and the folio has demat id set, then the MF units will be delivered in the demat account along with a folio.
+   3. If you are placing a purchase order in an existing folio, and the folio has a demat id set, then the MF units will be delivered in the demat account along with a folio.

 **Consents for  orders**
-   1. You need to collect 2FA\consent for the orders on email or phone or both that is associated with the folio number.
+   1. You need to collect 2FA\consent for the orders on email or phone or both that are associated with the folio number.
    2. As per industry norms, consent can be collected via an OTP or esign.
-FP supports consent for orders via OTP currerntly.
+FP supports consent for orders via OTP currently.

 Note on consents for MF redemptions: